Beryl-Jingxin/PyExoCross/docs/source/python_api/inp_mapping.md

 | `QNslabel` | `qnslabel_list` | `+/- e/f ElecState v Lambda Sigma Omega` | `['+/-', 'e/f', 'ElecState', 'v', 'Lambda', 'Sigma', 'Omega']` |
 | `QNsformat` | `qnsformat_list` | `%1s %1s %12s %3d %3d %5.1f %5.1f` | `['%1s', '%1s', '%12s', '%3d', '%3d', '%5.1f', '%5.1f']` |

+For ExoMol and ExoAtom input, QN labels and formats are derived from `.def.json`, `.def`, or `.adef.json` when these rows are omitted.
+Namespace prefixes are shortened before matching, for example `Herzberg:n1` is used as `n1`.\
+For ExoMolHR input, QN labels and formats are derived from the default metadata inside PyExoCross automatically.

 ---

 ## Conversion